safffrron/safffrron.github.io/NOTES_BUILD_README.md

 - The backend files (`_backend_notes/`) are just for organization - they're not visible on the website
 - `notes.html` is generated automatically by the build script
 - **Do NOT manually edit `notes.html`** - it will be overwritten when you run the build script
-- Always run `build-notes.ps1` before pushing changes to ensure the website is up to date
+- Always run the appropriate build script (`build-notes.ps1` on Windows or `build-notes.sh` on Mac/Linux) before pushing changes to ensure the website is up to date